Here is the school calendar for the rest of year.

 High school students serve as mentored aides in the program, providing role models for their younger siblings and friends.

 Our substantial and friendly family-led Tot Shabbat community (ages 0 – 6) meets weekly on Saturdays for a thoroughly fun and interactive service, followed by a light brunch and playtime.
 This is a great opportunity for both kids and parents to make friends.
-Jr. Congregation, a lively, educational, humor-filled, and meaningful experience with Jewish prayer for students in grades 2 – 6, meets simultaneously in the BHBE chapel.
+Jr. Congregation, a lively, educational, and meaningful experience with Jewish prayer for students in grades 2 – 6, meets simultaneously in the BHBE chapel.
 Families with Littles, our monthly program for families with young children, meets on Friday or Saturday evenings from 5:30 – 6:30 (at the start or end of Shabbat), for Shabbat songs, a pizza dinner, and fun entertainment, such as bubble shows, animal shows, magicians, and jugglers.
 All Shabbat experiences are open to the community!

-BHBE’s Next Generation Fund offers substantial scholarships to Academy students (and children from other BHBE families) who attend Jewish overnight camps.
-Scholarships are also available for 8th – 12th graders who participate in summer programs to Israel.
+BHBE’s Next Generation Fund offers substantial scholarships children of BHBE congregants who attend Jewish overnight camps.
+Generous scholarships are also available for 8th – 12th graders who participate in summer programs to Israel.

 THE MISSION of the BHBE Academy is to nurture a thriving community of Jewish students and families, balancing cultural, ritual, and community experiences with core understandings and skills, infused with a deep appreciation for the Hebrew language.
 We strive to provide students with the tools they will need to lead a meaningful Jewish life in the present time, in an environment that is vibrant, energized, and experientially powerful.

-For questions, a conversation about our programming, youth Shabbat and holiday services and events, or anything else, please contact Director of Education and Young Family Programming, Aaron Frankel.
+For questions, a conversation about our programming, youth Shabbat and holiday services and events, or anything else, please contact Director of Education and Early Childhood Programming Aaron Frankel.